TheLoop705/my-linktree-clone/docs/design/Database Design.md

 -- Optimize subscription lookups
 CREATE INDEX idx_subscription_user_id ON "Subscription"(user_id);
 CREATE INDEX idx_subscription_status ON "Subscription"(status);

+-- Optimize PageComponent ordering and lookup
+CREATE INDEX idx_pagecomponent_page_order ON "PageComponent"(page_id, "order");
 ```

 ## Key Relationships

 1. **User to UserProfile**: One-to-One relationship

    - Each user has exactly one profile

 2. **User to LinkPage**: One-to-Many relationship

    - A user can have multiple link pages (basic users may be limited to one)

 3. **LinkPage to Link**: One-to-Many relationship

    - Each link page contains multiple links

 4. **LinkPage to PageTheme**: One-to-One relationship

    - Each link page has one theme configuration

 5. **LinkPage to PageAnalytics**: One-to-Many relationship

    - Each page view generates an analytics entry

 6. **Link to LinkAnalytics**: One-to-Many relationship

    - Each link click generates an analytics entry

 7. **User to Subscription**: One-to-One relationship

    - Each user can have one active subscription

+8. \*\*LinkPage to PageComponent: One-to-Many relationship (New)
+   - Each link page can have multiple page components (widgets)

 ## Data Migration Considerations